 • As per Exchange Control regulations, FIIs are allowed to hedge original capital investment into India.
 The foreign exchange forward contract is restricted to the extent of the investment made by the FII.
 The value of the foreign exchange forward contract does not constitute stock-in-trade, stores or raw materials in the context of business but is linked with investments, and hence, is a capital asset and not a trading asset.

 • The assessee relied on decisions of the Supreme Court in the cases of Sutlej Cotton Mills Ltd. v.
 CIT 116 ITR 1 (SC), CIT v.
 Tata Electric & Locomotive Co.
 Ltd. 60 ITR 405 (SC), and CIT v.
-Canara Bank Ltd. 63 ITR 328 (SC) which dealt with characterisation of the nature of gain/loss into capital or revenue depending upon the gains or losses arising on devaluation of currency held on revenue or capital account.
+Canara Bank Ltd. 63 ITR 328 (SC) which dealt with characterization of the nature of gain/loss into capital or revenue depending upon the gains or losses arising on devaluation of currency held on revenue or capital account.

-Conclusion: – The Tribunal has pronounced an important decision, the first of its kind in respect of an FII, on characterisation of loss arising on cancellation of foreign exchange forward contract.
+Conclusion: – The Tribunal has pronounced an important decision, the first of its kind in respect of an FII, on characterization of loss arising on cancellation of foreign exchange forward contract.
 The reasoning given by the Tribunal would equally apply in the case of capital gains.
 This decision would be useful for several FIIs in similar situations.
 The decision would also help in certain cases of FIIs wherein litigation is pending on the issue of considering the income/loss from such contracts under the head ‘other sources’.
 One would, of course, need to consider the treaty provisions in the case of FIIs where the tax treaty provide for exemption from capital gains.